o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/toolbars.md

 );
 ```

-See the [`Sort Keys`](/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about toolbar item ordering.
+See the [Sort Keys](/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about toolbar item ordering.

-### Adding Separators
+## Adding separators

 To divide a toolbar into sections, it is possible to add separators.